MISSION AND VISION STATEMENTS

 Employees hired for a limited period of time, not to exceed six months, will be classified as temporary employees.
 The work schedule of temporary employees may vary to meet the current needs of the library.

 New employees, other than those hired as temporary employees, will be on probation for the first six calendar months of employment.
 If their performance is judged as satisfactory at the end of this six-month period, they will be given permanent status and become eligible for paid holidays, vacation and sick leave.
+This probationary period may be extended if additional training is deemed necessary.

 Evening and Saturday work may be required of any employee and will be paid at the employee’s regular rate.
 Part-time employees working on Sunday will be compensated at one and one-half their hourly rate of pay.
 Full-time employees will receive a full-day off for each Sunday worked.